Data Protection Declaration

 4. Duration of storage

-The data will be deleted as soon as they are no longer necessary to achieve the purpose of their collection.
-For the personal data from the input screen of the contact form and those sent via e-mail, this is the case once the respective conversation with the user has been concluded.
+For the personal data sent via e-mail, this is the case once the respective conversation with the user has been concluded.
 The conversation has been concluded if it can be taken from the circumstances that the respective matter has been settled conclusively.

 5. Right of objection and deletion